alatalab/CycleGAN-tensorflow/README.md

 # This is modified code for human<->map
 <img src="imgs/faces.jpg" width="764px">

-Every human face is unique and complicated, so as a city.
+Every human face is unique and complicated, so as every city.

 Faces database - custom big face crops from celebA, map databases - cities with population >10k on Google Maps.